-The current stage of our research consists of the requirements definition step of the design science treatment targeted to RQ1.
-The feasibility study mentioned above represents the output of the outline artefact sub-activity, aimed at identifying the type of artefact to develop.
-The feasibility study, which includes the models described above as well as a proposal of the methodology to carry out the process modelling, was evaluated during a plenary meeting in order to complete the sub-activity of requirements elicitation.
-The methodology to carry out the process modelling is based on the procedure adopted for the development of the models.
-Some adjustments were made to comply with two major project constraints.
-The first is related to the data collection procedure, in fact, it is required that it will be performed by LLs in coordination with other project tasks in which data collection is foreseen.
-The second is the limitation of iterations necessary to correct the models.
-Such iterations, arising from questions triggered by the process modelling, are recorded in a working document keeping track of feedback and changes.
-On the one hand, iterations are fundamental for reaching precision and high levels of detail in the models; on the other, they are also time-consuming, requiring the availability of multiple actors.
+The current stage of our research consists of the requirements definition step of the design science treatment targeted to RO1.
+The pilot study is the output of the outline artefact sub-activity aimed at identifying the type of artefact to develop; it includes the diagrams presented above and a proposal of process modelling methodology.
+Following the project timeline, the feasibility study was carried out as a preliminary activity and was evaluated during a focus group with project partners and a plenary meeting with LL coordinators.
+The evaluation allowed to complete the sub-activity of requirements elicitation and the positive feedback reaffirmed the potential of MoDRE to produce standard and understandable representations of processes to be used in further analysis by stakeholders with different backgrounds.
+The methodology to carry out process modelling is based on the same procedure adopted for the development of the models.
+Some adjustments were made to comply with two major project constraints: 1. data collection will be performed in coordination with other tasks 2. limited number of available iterations necessary to refine the models.
+On the one hand, iterations are fundamental for precision and high levels of detail in the models; on the other hand, they are time-consuming and require the availability of multiple actors.
 Eventually, a five-step methodology to carry out the process modelling has been agreed upon.
 The methodology is based on these steps: 1) data collection; 2) reporting; 3) check; 4) formalisation; 5) agreement.
 Steps 1 and 2 will be performed by LLs together with LLs coordinators, steps 4 and 5 will be carried out by task leaders with LLs' support, while step 5 will be the final agreement between task leaders and LLs.
-Thus, the next stage will consist of the design and development of the artefact.
-Before starting the modelling, guidelines describing the activities to carry out for data collection, along with a training session, will be produced and provided to LL coordinators.
-Having clear guidelines is fundamental in order to collect the right information for creating correct representations of the systems.
-Guidelines for the production and creation of the models will be followed by further demonstration and evaluation steps.
-As a design science project, it will be carried out in an iterative way, moving back and forth between all the activities, adapting the models and the procedures to LLs needs and refining the overall process.
-The final phase will be devoted to answering RO2, with the evaluation both of the system representations, and the overall methodology through standard questionnaires administered to the LLs.
+The current task is the production of guidelines for LL coordinators in charge of data collection.
+Clear guidelines describing the activities to be carried out are fundamental to collecting information for applying RE techniques in the representations of the systems.
+Thus, the next stages will consist of the design and development of the artefact, and the demonstration.
+As a design science project, it will be carried out in an iterative manner, moving back and forth between all the activities, adapting the models and the procedures to LLs needs and refining the overall process.
+The final phase will be devoted to answering RQ2, with the evaluation both of the system representations, and the overall methodology through standard questionnaires administered to the LLs.